Michigan State University Spartan Marching Band: MSU Shadows

 Every band member must learn the MSU alma mater, MSU Shadows, which was arranged by MSC Music Professor H. Owen Reed, with words by coach Barney Traynor.
 Sung in four-part harmony, MSU Shadows was introduced in 1948 and is played and/or sung by the band.
 After marching to Spartan Stadium, the band gathers near the tunnel leading onto the football field and sings before lining up for the pregame Kickstep entrance.
 It is always played during the Pregame performance.
 MSU Shadows is also sung at the end of game days, after marching back and usually performing for the sizable crowd of band fans.
 After the final home game of the year after the seniors sing the infrequently-sung second verse, the content of which is about one's love for MSU remaining after graduating.
 MSU Shadows is also featured prominently during the annual Alumni Band Reunion Day, during which band alumni gather from around the world to perform at halftime during a home game.

+The Series

+The series is a combination of several drum cadences that was developed in the late 1950s and completed in 1966.
+This is traditionally played when the band marches to Spartan Stadium before every home game.
+The series combines a plethora of elite drumming along with intense and intimidating visuals and vocals from the band as they march.
+This is a trademark tradition of the Spartan Marching Band, and something no band has successfully been able to replicate.

+The Kickstep

+The “Kickstep” is the marching technique used for the bands pregame show entrance.
+It’s a high-paced drum cadence played as the band runs out of the tunnel.